thestippe/thestippe.github.io/_drafts/course/2023-08-20-conjugate.md

 ## Conclusions and take-home message
 - Conjugate models allow you to have an analytical way to link your parameters to observable quantities
-- You can easily formulate a constraint on your priors in terms of effects on the posteriors (I choose my prior in such a way that, f I see this outcome I want my posterior to behave this way).
+- You can easily formulate a constraint on your priors in terms of effects on the posteriors (I choose my prior in such a way that, if I see this outcome I want my posterior to behave this way).
 - Priors chosen in terms of effects on the posterior are very easy to understand, criticize and, if necessary, improve.